 2004 Great Plains Storm Photography Trips

 The 2004 storm season in the Great Plains (A.K.A.
 Tornado Alley) will go down in storm photography history as one of the best ever, in terms of the quality, accessability, and sheer number of photogenic storms and tornadoes.
 I was blessed to have a part in this phenomenal season, covering 12,400 miles in fourteen states over a four-week period from May 10 to June 15.
 In the course of fifteen expeditions in May and June, I was priveleged to witness and film twelve tornadoes, incredible storm structure, spectacular lightning and countless other atmospheric phenomena across Oklahoma, Kansas, Nebraska, South Dakota, Missouri and Iowa.
 2004 will be a year to remember!

-The following links contain a full illustrated logbook documenting all of the storm observing expeditions during the 2004 season.
+The following links contain a full illustrated logbook documenting all of the storm photography expeditions during the 2004 season.
 Digital photos, 35mm slides, video captures as well as a few video clips are included in each log.

 |Day 1: May 11, Central South Dakota

-The first of three storm observing expeditions during the 2004 season begins with a long drive to the Northern Plains for a classic triple point low setup.
+The first of three storm photography expeditions during the 2004 season begins with a long drive to the Northern Plains for a classic triple point low setup.
 Highlights: 40-45 MPH sustained southerly winds, and sharp frontal boundary distinct enough to feel within a distance of 100 feet.

 |Day 2: May 12, Southern Kansas

 From South Dakota, it's another long drive to southern Kansas for an incredible tornado-producing supercell.
 Highlights: Three photogenic tornadoes, large hail, fantastic storm structure and frequent lightning.

 |Days 3 & 4: May 18 & 19, Kansas & Iowa